BIGREASONS/buginsight-benchmark/README.md

-# buginsight-benchmark
+# BugInsight Benchmark Suite

-Benchmark suite for BugInsight vulnerabilities.
+A suite of vulnerable and safe files for evaluating BugInsight.